1. Home

 • using a child contact centre (which provide supervised and supported contact, there are often costs involved)

 Child contact centres may be appropriate for your child to spend time with your ex-partner for a short period of time.
 They are not intended for long-term use.
-The National Association of Child Contact Centres (NACCC) has information and advice, please see supported and supervised contact (NACCC).
+The National Association of Child Contact Centres (NACCC) has information and advice at supported and supervised contact (NACCC).

 Also see: